 How will that work?

 5080 Defiant Limited’s constitution will have the usual charitable restriction on distributions on a winding up.
-This means that the company will be a ‘not for profit’ company, will never pay dividends and, if it is ever wound up, the locomotive Defiant will be transferred back to 7029 Clun Castle Limited so that it is always owned and controlled by a charity.
+This means that the company will be ‘not-for-profit’, will never pay dividends and, if it is ever wound up, the locomotive Defiant will be transferred back to 7029 Clun Castle Limited so that it is always owned and controlled by a charity.

-Once 1,000 Trustee Shareholders have donated £1,001 each, 7029 Clun Castle Limited will transfer Defiant to 5080 Defiant Limited in exchange for 375,000 B Shares representing current aggregate book value of Defiant in 7029 Clun Castle Limited.
+Once 1,000 Trustee Shareholders have donated £1,001 each, 7029 Clun Castle Limited will transfer Defiant to 5080 Defiant Limited in exchange for 375,000 B Shares, representing current aggregate book value of Defiant in 7029 Clun Castle Limited.
 As the locomotive is repaired its value will increase.
 Currently, 7029 Clun Castle Limited values a fully working Castle Class locomotive at £1,500,000 in its books and accounts.
-So, it is expected that once Defiant has been restored and commissioned into service, that the directors will revalue her at that figure.
+So we expect that, once Defiant has been restored and commissioned into service, the directors will revalue her at that figure.
 Further B Shares up to the value determined will then be issued by 5080 Defiant Limited to 7029 Clun Castle Limited.

 If a group of individuals wish to contribute £1,001 between them they may do so in any number up to ten people, with nine contributing say £100 and one contributing £101, or any combination you wish.
 The donation process for that will be the same as for a single donor for each donation.

 5080 Defiant Limited will only be obliged to communicate with one qualifying individual trustee shareholder who, in turn, will need to make arrangements for involving the other group contributors which will need to be disclosed and agreed by 7029 Clun Castle Limited.
-We will discuss these arrangements with any groups of people who wish to apply so that we reach an arrangement where all the group can be involved if it wishes to be.
+We will discuss these arrangements with any groups of people who wish to apply so that all members of the group can be involved if they so wish.

 Can I donate more than £1,001?